-Washington City will field assess at least 20 percent of its Class 1 priority areas to detect illicit discharges within one year of receiving coverage from the general permit.
-The City will field assess an additional 20 percent of the identified high priority water bodies or other high priority area each year thereafter.
+Washington City will assess in the field at least 20 percent of its Class 1 priority areas to detect illicit discharges within one year of receiving coverage from the general permit.
+The City will also assess in the field an additional 20 percent of the identified high priority water bodies or other high priority areas each year thereafter.
 Field assessment activities shall utilize an Outfall Reconnaissance Inventory Form (ORI) to document findings.